Dr. Alex Travis

 So the team removed the sperm to examine the seminal plasma, the nutritive brew that helps fuel and protect sperm in the female reproductive tract.
 Good samples had higher volumes of plasma.
 They also found that a particular protein showed up in almost all of the good samples and almost none of the bad ones.
 Using mass spectrometry and immunoblotting techniques, they identified it as lactotransferrin.
 Lactotransferrin is associated with accessory sex glands, which make seminal plasma.

 In humans the prostate is the major accessory sex gland.
-In elephants it’s the seminal vesicles, buried deep inside an elephant’s abdomen.
+In Cornell-Smithsonian partnership finds path to improving elephant conservation it’s the seminal vesicles, buried deep inside an elephant’s abdomen.
 Lactotransferrin’s absence in bad samples taken from the same animals that also produced good samples in which it was present suggests that current collection techniques do not reliably stimulate all the organs needed to make breeding-quality semen samples.

-“This is an exciting discovery because it tells us the problem isn’t the elephants: it’s the sperm collection methods,” said Travis.
+“This is an exciting discovery because it tells us the problem isn’t the Cornell-Smithsonian partnership finds path to improving elephant conservation: it’s the sperm collection methods,” said Travis.
 “This suggests we need to develop methods that can reliably stimulate the accessory sex glands in order to produce high-quality samples.
 It also suggests that we might one day develop media that could rescue the function of the sperm even if the collection technique didn’t adequately stimulate normal seminal plasma production.”